ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 Below in the couple lines of code, the application connects to the network channel `mychannel`, where the papercontract was previously instantiated.
-If you had a different channel name, you would have to modify this line of code :
+If you had a different channel name, you would have to modify this line of code:

     // Access commercial paper network
     const network = await gateway.getNetwork('mychannel');